OniMock/qss_parser/README.md

 - **QSS Validation**: Checks QSS for syntax errors such as missing semicolons, unclosed braces, properties outside blocks, and invalid selectors.
 - **Structured Parsing**: Converts QSS into a structured representation with `QSSRule` and `QSSProperty` objects, making it easy to manipulate styles programmatically.
-- **Style Extraction**: Retrieves styles for Qt widgets based on their object names, class names, pseudo-states, pseudo-elements, or additional selectors.
+- **Style Extraction**: Retrieves styles for Qt widgets based on their object names, class names, attribute selectors (e.g., `[data-value="complex string"]`), pseudo-states (e.g., `:hover`), or pseudo-elements (e.g., `::handle`).
-- **Flexible Selector Support**: Handles complex selectors, including pseudo-states (e.g., `:hover`), pseudo-elements (e.g., `::handle`), and composite selectors.
+- **Advanced Selector Support**: Handles complex selectors, including attribute selectors with spaces or special characters, composite selectors (e.g., `QPushButton #myButton`), and normalized selector processing to ensure consistent parsing.
 - **Lightweight and Dependency-Free**: No external dependencies required, ensuring easy integration into any Python project.
-- **Extensible Design**: Built with a modular structure to support future enhancements, such as advanced selector matching or QSS generation.
+- **Extensible Design**: Built with a plugin-based architecture to support custom parsing logic and future enhancements.
-- **Comprehensive Testing**: Includes a robust test suite to ensure reliability and correctness.
+- **Comprehensive Testing**: Includes a robust test suite covering validation, parsing, and style extraction, ensuring reliability and correctness.

 ## Installation